balderdashy/sails/README.md

 At the same time, Waterline aims to learn lessons and maintain the best features from  both Rails' ActiveRecord and Grails' Hibernate ORMs.
 Waterline also comes with built-in transaction support, as well as a configurable migration schemes.

-> NOTE: Waterline is currently in unreleased alpha-- that means it's not production ready!
-If you want to use waterline in a production app, awesome!
-Currentliy, the plan is for an open alpha release early next year (2013).
-Thanks!

 ## Adapters currently supported

 * Dirty (in memory and simple disk JSON store)